Energy Performance Ceertificates (EPCs) | A Guide for Landlords

 How much do they cost?

-Through following the recommendations on an EPC, dwellings will reduce their overall carbon footprint and be more environmentally friendly.
+By following the recommendations of an EPC, dwellings will reduce their overall carbon footprint and be more environmentally friendly.

 Unfortunately, an EPC is not ALWAYS entirely accurate as explained before due to the longevity and there a lot of assumptions made.